kimsaykong/LeetCodeSolutions/README.md

 <h2>Java Solutions for LeetCode Problems</h2>
 <p>This repository contains Java solutions for various problems from <a href="https://leetcode.com/">LeetCode</a>, a platform for preparing technical coding interviews.
-Each class in the repository represents a solution to a specific LeetCode problem, with solutions optimized for time and space complexity.
-The purpose of this repository is to provide a learning resource and to help individuals prepare for technical interviews.</p>
+Each class in the repository is named with the format "Problem_[Problem ID]" and represents a solution to a specific LeetCode problem.
+The solutions in this repository include explanations of the thought process used to solve each problem, as well as optimized solutions for time and space complexity.
+The purpose of this repository is to provide a learning resource and to help individuals prepare for technical interviews by understanding how to approach and solve coding problems.</p>

 <h2>Getting Started</h2>
 </p>These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.</p>